ietf-wg-add/draft-ietf-add-Encrypted-DNS-Server-RedirectionEncDNSServerRedirect/draft-ietf-add-encrypted-dns-server-redirection.md

 existing connection are returned (if the stub is currently connected over IPv4, one or more A records SHOULD be included, and if the stub is currently connected over IPv6, one or more AAAA records SHOULD be included).

+## Determining suitability of destinations for a given client

+Because servers are required to ensure redirections are to servers that at least support the same protocols as the current connection, server operators will often need to know at run-time which of the potential redirection destinations are appropriate for the client beyond whatever business logic requires the redirection in the first place.
+While out of scope for protocol design, it is worth calling out that implementors need to consider how they will handle this.
+Even if there is only one redirection candidate to choose from, the server still needs to know when to not offer the redirection due to compatibility issues.

 ## Comparison to Discovery Using Resolver Names